Hindu Succession Act, 1956

-The Hindu Succession Act, 1956 is an Act of the Parliament of India enacted to amend and codify the law relating to intestate or unwilled succession, among Hindus, Buddhists, Jains, and Sikhs.
+The Hindu Succession Act, 1956 is an Act of the Parliament of India enacted to amend, codify and secularize the law relating to intestate or unwilled succession, among Hindus, Buddhists, Jains, and Sikhs.
 The Act lays down a uniform and comprehensive system of inheritance and succession into one Act.
 The Hindu woman's limited estate is abolished by the Act.
-Any property possessed by a Hindu female is to be held by her absolute property and she is given full power to deal with it and dispose it of by will as she likes.
-Parts of this Act was amended in December 2004 by the Hindu Succession (Amendment) Act, 2005.
+By virtue of this Act, any property possessed by a Hindu female is to be held by her as absolute property, and she is conferred full power to deal with and dispose of it, including by will, as she pleases.
+Some parts of this Act were amended in December 2004 by the Hindu Succession (Amendment) Act, 2005.

 Applicability

 As per religion

 This Act applies to the following: